RocketCommunicationsInc/astro-uxds/_content/components/timeline.md

 ### Header

 The header houses the Timeline Title and Status Symbol as well as Zoom control.
-The Status Symbol represents the overall status of the TTimeline.
+The Status Symbol represents the overall status of the Timeline.

 ### Track